Little Pro on 2015-12-31

 2."Article" means a manufactured item formed to a specific shape or design during the manufacturing process(i.e., cups, toy cars, etc.).
 Articles that do not contain any substances intended to be released are exempt from registrations.
 However, articles may need meet certain restriction or prohibition requirements of TCSCA if they contain controlled toxic chemical substances annouced by the EPA.

 * Phase I registration is equivalent to pre-registration under EU REACH regulation and the information required is very simple.
-More info about registration exemptions, registration types, and registration requirements can be found here.
+The first list of 106 designated prioritized existing substances has been published in March 2019.

 EPA usually announce toxic chemical substances as Class 1, Class 2, Class 3 or Class 4 when the toxicological characteristics of chemical substances conform to the toxic chemical substance classification definitions given below.

 Once a substance has been annouced as Class 1, 2, 3, or 4 toxic chemical substance, enterprises who handle it will need to apply for permits, registration or approval and comply with relevant management measures.

 |Class 1, 2 & 3 Only

 To download all 4 classes of toxic chemicals, please click here.
 When a toxic substance is annouced, the EPA will also annouce whether the toxic substance is restricted or prohibited from handling.
 From example, Polychlorinated biphenyls is prohibited from all handling and uses except for research, testing or education purpose.